theochem/B3DB/README.md

 ## Features of *B3DB*

-1. The largest dataset with numerical and categorical values for Blood-Brain Barrier small molecules (to the best of our knowledge as of 2021/Feb/25).
+1. The largest dataset with numerical and categorical values for Blood-Brain Barrier small molecules (to the best of our knowledge, as of February 25, 2021).

 2. Inclusion of stereochemistry information with isomeric SMILES with chiral specifications if available.
 Otherwise, canonical SMILES are used.